devOpifex/styler/README.md

 Tool to generate CSS classes, a bit like tailwind but less strict.

-It's for the cases where we cannot use tailwind because of whatever constraints we have to use another framework, e.g.: Bootstrap.
+For cases where we cannot use tailwind because of whatever constraints, e.g.: using Shiny forcing Bootstrap.

 ```html
 <!--src/file.html-->